icopy-site/awesome/docs/awesome/awesome-opensource-documents.md

 <a name='journalism_and_visualization'></a>
 ### Journalism and Visualization

-* [Data Journalism Handbook][site-data-journalism-handbook] (https://github.com/hubtee/awesome-opensource-documents/blob/master/cc-sa) - The Data Journalism Handbook is a free, open source reference book for anyone interested in the emerging field of data journalism
+* [Data Journalism Handbook][site-data-journalism-handbook] (cc-sa) - The Data Journalism Handbook is a free, open source reference book for anyone interested in the emerging field of data journalism
-* [Intro to D3.js][repo-intro-to-d3] (https://github.com/hubtee/awesome-opensource-documents/blob/master/[Site][site-intro-to-d3], Apache 2.0) - The tutorial provides a quick intro to D3.js, a Javascript library for creating data visualizations in the browser.
+* [Intro to D3.js][repo-intro-to-d3] ([Site][site-intro-to-d3], Apache 2.0) - The tutorial provides a quick intro to D3.js, a Javascript library for creating data visualizations in the browser.
-* [The Nature of Code][repo-natureofcode] (https://github.com/hubtee/awesome-opensource-documents/blob/master/[Site][site-natureofcode], cc-nc, LGPL) - This book focuses on the programming strategies and techniques behind computer simulations of natural systems using Processing
+* [The Nature of Code][repo-natureofcode] ([Site][site-natureofcode], cc-nc, LGPL) - This book focuses on the programming strategies and techniques behind computer simulations of natural systems using Processing
-* [Data Science 45-min Intros][repo-data-science-45min] (https://github.com/hubtee/awesome-opensource-documents/blob/master/Public Domain) - Ipython notebook presentations for getting starting with basic programming, statistics and machine learning techniques
+* [Data Science 45-min Intros][repo-data-science-45min] (Public Domain) - Ipython notebook presentations for getting starting with basic programming, statistics and machine learning techniques
-* [Data + Design][repo-data-design] (https://github.com/hubtee/awesome-opensource-documents/blob/master/[Site][site-data-design],  cc-nc-sa) - A Simple Introduction to Preparing and Visualizing Information
+* [Data + Design][repo-data-design] ([Site][site-data-design],  cc-nc-sa) - A Simple Introduction to Preparing and Visualizing Information
-* [D3 101 Screencasts][repo-d3-101-screencasts] (https://github.com/hubtee/awesome-opensource-documents/blob/master/[Site][site-d3-101-screencasts], MIT) - Curran Kelleher's D3.js screencasts
+* [D3 101 Screencasts][repo-d3-101-screencasts] ([Site][site-d3-101-screencasts], MIT) - Curran Kelleher's D3.js screencasts
-* [Thematic Cartography Guide][repo-themacg] (https://github.com/hubtee/awesome-opensource-documents/blob/master/[Site][site-themacg], cc-nc) - A short, friendly guide to basic principles of thematic mapping.
+* [Thematic Cartography Guide][repo-themacg] ([Site][site-themacg], cc-nc) - A short, friendly guide to basic principles of thematic mapping.

 [repo-themacg]: https://github.com/axismaps/thematic-cartography
 [site-themacg]: http://axismaps.github.io/thematic-cartography/